 Aging buildings.
 Insurance Journal notes that older properties are considered “undesirable” to habitational insurance issuers.
 Older roofs and mechanical systems are more likely to develop problems, and fixing them could mean costly building code upgrades.

-Opt for a higher deductible.
-For example, you could reduce the premium at least 5% by changing from a $1,000 to a $5,000 deductible, Whitton says.
+- Opt for a higher deductible.
+For example, you could reduce the premium at least 5% by changing from a $1,000 to a $5,000 deductible.
 Opting for a much higher deductible ($25,000 to $50,000) could result in a rate decrease of 15% or more.
-Obviously you’d need to talk to the agent about whether the savings would be worth it.
+Obviously, you’d need to talk to the agent about whether the savings would be worth it.

-Don’t cheap out.
+- Don’t cheap out.
 A lower rate quote might be for a policy that doesn’t address all issues.
 For example, it might pay to replace a building destroyed in an earthquake or flood – but not cover demolition costs and debris cleanup.
-Make sure the coverage at least meets the minimum requirements set out in the HOA’s covenants, conditions and restrictions.
+Ensure the coverage meets the minimum requirements set out in the HOA’s covenants, conditions, & restrictions.

 An HOA board needs to evaluate all expenses in order to keep costs low.
 But there’s also a “penny-wise, pound-foolish” aspect to buying insurance.
 Cutting corners on a habitational insurance policy could later leave the HOA on the hook for expensive problems later on.